- Teaches students:

 Passionate about teaching, Ms. Phillips is currently on visiting faculty at Setnor School of Music of Syracuse University, and has served as a Teaching Assistant of Laura Bossert at the Longy School of Music of Bard College, Wellesley College, as well as Syracuse University.
 Additional faculty positions include ArtsAhimsa Music Festival and New England Chamber Music Festival.
 Ms. Phillips strives to inspire musical independence in her students.
 She believes that every student has the potential to find his or her musical voice through perseverance, curiosity, and a willingness to accept that every day of playing comes with a new learning experience.

-Ms. Phillips holds a UD in Violin Performance and Teaching Artist Certificate from the Longy School of Music of Bard College, where she also extensively studied Modern American Music.
+Ms. Phillips holds Master's Degree in Violin Performance from Syracuse University and an Undergraduate Diploma and Teaching Artist Certificate from the Longy School of Music of Bard College, where she also extensively studied Modern American Music.
 Ms. Phillips' primary teachers are Laura Bossert, Terry King, and Peter Cassino.

 The Con Affetto String Quartet chose its name, meaning, "with affection," because it so aptly describes the ensemble's mutual dedication to bringing love to every music-making opportunity.
 The Affettas first played together in January 2013, and instantly felt an unusual chamber music sympathy.
 All scholarship recipients at the Longy School of Music of Bard College, the quartet studies under the esteemed tutelage of Laura Bossert and Terry King.
 The Affettas are winners of the Longy's Student Voices competition, and made their radio debut in November, 2013 on WQXR's McGraw Hill Financial Young Artist Showcase.
 Hailed as "a great quartet" by former Cleveland Quartet cellist Paul Katz, and described as playing with "tremendous color and sophistication" by internationally renowned double bassist James Van Demark, the ensemble has played for musician notables such as Levon Chilingirian, Matt Haimovitz, Ian Swenson, and the Danish String Quartet.
 As proponents of music education, the Affettas have volunteered their time at El Sistema Somerville's orchestra program as well as Bridge Boston Charter School's El Sistema- inspired violin program.
 They will also be ensemble-in-residence at the first-ever Winter Lyricafest in Lincoln, MA.